 Slice the pork loin steak into 0.5cm strips.
-In a medium bowl, combine the pork, garlic, mild Caribbean jerk spice blend and the salt (see ingredients list).
+In a medium bowl, combine the pork, garlic, mild Caribbean jerk spice blend and the salt.
 Season with a pinch of pepper and add a good drizzle of olive oil.
 Toss to coat and set aside.

 In a small bowl, combine the chopped pineapple and cucumber.
-Add the white wine vinegar, sugar and season with salt and pepper.
+Add the vinegar, sugar and season with salt and pepper.
 Drizzle with olive oil and mix well.
 Set aside.

 Serve everything at the table.
-Add some cos lettuce to the base of a tortilla, then add a helping of the smokey pork.
+Add some cos lettuce to the base of the tortilla, then add a helping of the smokey pork.
 Top with some pineapple cucumber salsa.
-TIP: Serve the kids' salsa on the side if they prefer!
-Drizzle over the pineapple mayo and garnish the adults' portions with some long red chilli (if using).
+Drizzle over the pineapple mayo and garnish the adult portions with some long red chilli (if using).

-TIP: For kids, follow our serving suggestion in the main photo!
+TIP: For kids, follow the serving suggestions in the main photo!